chrisbao/MSFin/README.md

 2. Export PFX certificate

    - Export the PFX certificate from the self-certificate (remember to export with the private key)
-   - Store the password when export the PFX certificate.
+   - Store the password when exporting the PFX certificate.
    - Store the PFX certificate.

 3. Download the project & include the certificate.